khellytaguinod/PH-provinces-heatmap/README.md

 > PH HeatMap Openode ( configured to deploy online using the openode module )

 2. Choose one folder from the repository
-3. Inside the project folder run `npm install`  using command/terminal prompt.
+3. Inside the project folder run `npm install`  using command/terminal prompt to install its dependencies.
 4. Follow this [Google documentation](https://developers.google.com/sheets/api/quickstart/nodejs) **Step 1** to obtain a `client_secret.json` file.
 5. Put the `client_secret.json` inside the selected project folder.
 6. Make a duplicate from this [formated google spreadsheet](https://docs.google.com/spreadsheets/d/1W5lUi8-h5EYgh3Jt5_8PLifutNuXz5yQzu5uJOovEDA/edit?usp=sharing)